 Batman scored a major win over the Court of Owls but not it’s time to finish what he started and put an end to the secret society ruling over Gotham.

 The City of Owls takes over right where the Court of Owls left off and sees Bruce Wayne’s Batman continue to delve deeper into the mystery of the Court of Owls.
 They’ve now been unleashed in a full frontal attack on Gotham and the Batman family.
-Scott Snyder and Greg Capullo return to continue their work and once again create a work of art.
+Scott Snyder and Greg Capullo return to continue their work with some help from James Tynion IV and once again create a work of art.

 Batman: The City of Owls Review

 The first entry of Batman’s New 52 run scored full marks from me, it was an absolute corker of a Batman book and I ordered the City of Owls before even finished it was that good, and the City of Owls continued the good run as I’d hoped.
 Scott Snyder and Capullo return so the storyline continued and the art was the same style previously